tylercollier/openresync/README.md

   * You are able to utilize `$select` and `$expand`
 * For each source, you can sync to one or more destinations
   * At this time, only MySQL is supported as a destination.
 (Multiple different MySQL destinations could be used.)
 However, adding a new destination shouldn't be difficult and more are planned.
+  * The destination schema is managed for you.
+For example, the tables and fields are created if they don't exist.
 * Logging is done in [ndjson](http://ndjson.org/) format, so that if you have to go digging through the logs, this is as easy as possible.
 Be sure to look into [pino-pretty](https://github.com/pinojs/pino-pretty), which is a dev dependency, so you can use it with e.g. `cat somelogfile | npx pino-pretty`.

 ### Screenshots